alfredo-petri/OrderHub-express-api-/README.md

 Buyer (User) Capabilities:

-    Place Orders: Buyers can place orders for food items from restaurants.
+    Place Orders: Buyers can place orders for items.

     Track Orders: Buyers can monitor the status of their orders in real-time.